How to Buy Tickets for Manchester United

 - Buy from the secondary market.

-Buying from the secondary market, like StubHub, is technically illegal.
-This doesn’t mean you will get screwed (Related: Is StubHub Safe?), but if you do get screwed you won’t have any recourse other than StubHub.
-Basically, I have never dealt with this whole thing, so I have nothing to offer here.
+Here we’re referring to websites like StubHub, and this is technically illegal.
+That doesn’t mean you will get screwed, but if you do get screwed you won’t have any recourse other than StubHub.

-Buying from a legit broker almost always means buying a “hospitality package,” which is basically a seat plus some kind of benefit like a hotel room, food, drinks, lounge access, stadium tour and so on.
-(Related: What is Hospitality?)
+This almost always means buying a “hospitality package,” which is basically a seat plus some kind of benefit like a hotel room, food, drinks, lounge access, stadium tour and so on.

 You can also buy hospitality straight from the club on their website.

-And you can buy them from me.
-I am an official reseller of these packages, and I offer them as part of my consulting and ticket services.
-Basically, you tell me which game you want to see, I send you a quote, and we go forward from there.
-And if you buy from me, you get a helpful pregame document filled with tips about how to get there, where to eat and drink, etc.
+We are an official reseller of these packages, and we offer them as part of our consulting and ticket services.
+Basically, you tell us which game you want to see, we send you a quote, and we go forward from there.
+Find out more about how this works at the end of this post.

-And finally, we have buying tickets straight from Manchester United.
 This is where it gets difficult and complicated.
-I will try to keep it simple.
+We will try to keep it simple.

 First, you are going to need a club membership; this is £40.50 for a full adult membership (£28.50 for under 16) and £20 (£15 for kids) for a “lite” membership.
 If all you want is the occasional ticket, a lite membership will do.